Gninoskcaj/jacksonmooring.com/_drafts/book.md

 ---
 layout: post
 title: A Tale of Two Cities - Book Report
-description: A gut-wrenching story of sacrifice, set in the French Revolution.
+description: A gut-wrenching story of self-sacrifice, set in the French Revolution.
 tags:
 - french-revolution
 - historical-fiction